 - False—Fertilizer applied at planting helps the tree become better established.

-- Research has show that fertilizers applied at planting are actually harmful to trees.
-Rather than stimulating root growth, fertilizers promote above ground growth that further stresses the tree root system.
+- Research has shown that fertilizers applied at planting are actually harmful to trees.
+Rather than stimulating root growth, fertilizers promote above-ground growth that further stresses the tree root system.

 An integrated approach